fluke365in1/high-ping-kicker/SECURITY.md

 ## Security Policy

 #### Supported Versions
-The following versions of Instadefuse are receiving active support and maintenance.
+The following versions of high-ping-kicker are receiving active support and maintenance.
 Any security vulnerabilities discovered must be reproducible in the supported versions.

 | Version | Supported          |
 | ------- | ------------------ |